Parentification

 Parentification is a widely recognized psychological and relational dynamic.

-Family Constellations offers another perspective for understanding how role reversals, emotional burdens, unconscious loyalty, trauma, and family system imbalance may continue affecting emotional life and relationships across generations.
+Family Constellations offers one way of understanding how role reversals, emotional burdens, unconscious loyalty, and family dynamics may continue shaping relationships and emotional life later in life.

 About the Author